Michael Knighton: Carlisle United

 Since leaving Carlisle United in 2002, Knighton has not returned to the city.
 However Knighton stated he would return if invited.

 After football

 Knighton is now retired from football and currently spends his time painting, sculpting and writing poetry.

 In 2008, Knighton exhibited some of his artworks, a mix of sculpture and painting, at King's College Chapel in Cambridge.
 The work consisted of three contrasting depictions of the crucifixion of Jesus Christ.
 At the time, Knighton used the pseudonym and near-anagram of his name "Kongthin Pearlmich", as he did not want to attach his past links with his football career.
 Some coverage of the exhibition appeared in The Daily Telegraph newspaper stating "Canterbury Cathedral offered Christ sculpture 'worth £70 million".
 However, the value of the sculpture was unable to be verified as experts at Sotheby's and Christie's stated they did not recognise the artist's name.
-In 2022, Knighton exhibited two works at the Royal Academy of Arts Summer Exhibition.
-One of the works depicted a silhouette of a footballer and a bee.